Service Learning Hours Requirement

 Teachers will enter the hours that you earn in their classes for you.
 These hours will appear on the the SERVICE LEARNING HOURS tab on the portal after grades are posted at the end of each semester.

-It is the intent that students will have the ability to earn all of their required service hours through classroom Service-Learning projects.
-However, there are instances where a student may choose to do community service projects on their own.
+It is the intent that students will have the ability to earn all of their required service learning hours through classroom service learning projects.
+However, there are instances where a student may choose to do service learning projects on their own.
+It also may be helpful to join clubs that focus their attention on service projects.
+Key Club, DECA, Global Outreach and the Current Events clubs all offer service learning projects.
 No pre-approval is necessary but students are responsible for making sure their project falls within the guidelines listed below and keeping track of their own hours.

 Hours may be earned for: